 Pupil Asset's EYFS 2020 model is a Point in Time Assessment.

-Unlike a linear model whereby pupils are expected to progress through a number of steps/points along a 'flight path', in a Point in Time Assessment, learning is assessed against what has been observed to date and learner's achievements are compared against the expected levels of understanding and competencies relative to that 'point in time'.
+Many of our EYFS settings are currently using a linear model whereby pupils are expected to progress through a number of steps along an agreed flight path.
+Where the Point in Time model differs is that learning is assessed against what has been observed to date and learner's achievements are compared against the expected levels of understanding and competencies relative to that 'point in time'.

 Where a child is deemed to be meeting expectations, their attainment should be graded as 'Meeting ARE'.
 Learners who have achieved more are graded as currently Exceeding expectations and those attaining less will be graded as Below expected to varying degrees.